cdr255/cdr255-website/public/compositions.md

 1. [Nubivagant (Wind Quartet)][nubivagant]

+---

+### CDR-PNU: Penant Umbra

+An Idea I had while I was watching some movies turned into a concept for a song, and a series, expressing the dual... or tri... nature of life, depending upon one's current perspective.

+1. [Penant Umbra][penantumbra]

+---

+### CDR-PYG: Project Pygmalion

+Two engaged lovers find an antique dress at a pawn shop and compete in a dangerous sport to win it.
+A cyberpunk romantic tragedy with horrific undertones.
+And each scene is going to have a piece of music associated with it.

+1. [&#91;PYG&#93; Malion][pygmalion] - The title theme

 [cc]: https://creativecommons.org/licenses/by-sa/4.0/ "I license all of my own creative work with this license.
 I hated, as a young musician, feeling as though I were stealing from people as I tried to learn or play songs or tunes by people I admired.
 Let me know if You use one of my songs; It would make my day."
 [autumn]: https://s3.amazonaws.com/cdr255/compositions/cdr-w01.an-autumnal-meeting.pdf "This was the first composition I ever actually wrote out, in its entirety.
 It's special to me, even if it is a bit amateurish."
 [dancing]: https://s3.amazonaws.com/cdr255/compositions/cdr-w02.dancing-on-the-waves.pdf "With this piece, I relaxed a bit.
 I wanted to do something a little more bouncy and having the feel of riding on a small ship into port."